Get updates from HorizonMass

 Straight out of a Hopper painting, Pockets Billiards Club rears its neon head over Bennington Street in East Boston.
 Buried under one flight of stairs is a jukebox, bar, and lottery machine—as well as one arcade-style basketball hoop, a “Big Buck Hunter” console, and other coin-operated games—which are all dwarfed by the 14 full-sized pool tables that dominate the room.

-The walls are textured to look like purple frosting—lick them and taste heaven.
+The walls are textured to look like purple frosting.

 Barron Bush, right, enjoying the view from the final after losing to Aidan Lees in the semifinal.
 Photo by Bryan Liu.
 Copyright 2023 Bryan Liu.